 There are so many “hidden” online businesses that work within niches that you would never imagine.
 You just have to keep an eye open and continue to look around.

 Same with social media.
 You’d be surprised how well people do on Instagram and TikTok in niches that you would never think of.

-What If I Can’t Decide Between 2 Niches?
+What If I Still Can’t Decide What to Blog About?

 There is a question that you should ask yourself whether you’re trying to decide between niches or not.